Intercontinental Handball Cup

-The Intercontinental Handball Cup was and will be a competition between the continental handball champions in the years which were not a World Men's Handball Championship and the host country.
+The Intercontinental Handball Cup was a competition between the continental handball champions in the years which were not a World Men's Handball Championship and the host country.

 History

 The idea of a Intercontinental Cup was first introduced in the 1980s but was delayed because of financial and temporal problems.
-In 1966 the IHF Congress created the IHF Men's Super Globe and the Intercontinental Handball Cup.
-After the third edition the tournament was cancelled because a fully packed calendar.
-In 2024 the IHF announced they will bring back the tournament for 2025.
+In 1996 the IHF Congress created the IHF Men's Super Globe and the Intercontinental Handball Cup which takes place for the first time in 1998.
+After the third edition in 2002, the tournament was cancelled because of a fully packed calendar.

+In 2024 the IHF announced they will bring back the tournament for 2025, but no competition has been organised that year.